What is a Perianal Fistula

 What Are the Medical Treatment Options?

 Perianal fistula treatment depends on the fistula’s anatomy.
-The main goal is to remove or control the tract while protecting the anal sphincter muscles and reducing recurrence risk.
-There is no single best method for every patient.
+The m There is no single best method for every patient.

 Fistulotomy